WINTER TIPS & REMINDERS:

-Permits are available on the “Forms” page of this website, via fax (231) 839-5381 or email at susan@mcrc-roads.com.
-If you have an emergency situation, call our office at (231) 839-4361 from 6:00 a.m. to 4:30 p.m.
-Monday through Thursday, or after hours, call the Missaukee County Sheriff’s office at (231) 839-4338.
+Permits are available on the “Forms” page of this website, via fax (231) 839-5381 or email at payroll@mcrc-roads.com.
+Call the Road Commission for more information.

 **We are currently on our fall/winter schedule which is